bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

-The add-dots function simply takes creates some new dots and adds them to the board.
-In order to support animating these dots into the scene correctly we will add them at an off screen position and then use the move-dots-to-new-positions function to move the new dots down to their proper positions.
+The <code>add-dots</code> function simply creates some new dots and adds them to the board.
+In order to support animating these dots into the scene correctly we will add them at an off screen position and then use the
+<code>move-dots-to-new-positions</code> function to move the new dots down to their
+proper positions.

-Furthermore the we wait 500ms before rendering the new dots into place.
+Furthermore we use a **go** block and a 500ms **timeout** to delay the rendering of the new dots to give the existing displaced dots a chance to fall into place before moving the new ones into view.

 Here is the code working below.